 Frequently Asked Questions

-Montessori Garden provides two daily snacks as well as a catered lunch for each child.
+Montessori Garden provides two daily snacks as well as lunch for each child.
 We are not a “no nut” facility but are fully capable of providing alternatives for children with food allergies and sensitivities.
 We ask that any family that requires food accommodations provide the proper paperwork and medical documentation.

 We provide families with a monthly newsletter that addresses classroom themes, projects, and lesson plans.
-The school does their best to send monthly photos of your child at work in our environment.
+The school sends monthly photos of your child at work in our environment.
 Because of the spontaneous nature of the Montessori classroom and in keeping with the philosophy we aren’t able to tell parents “what my child doing each day.”
 Your child’s learning will become evident in the daily tasks you see them accomplish as well as the questions they ask and challenges they take on.
 We ask that you trust that the staff will reach out to you if there is any concern we may have about your child’s social, emotional, or physical development.

 No, everything is included in the tuition and fees.